 While both of these types of attic insulation are made out of fiberglass and do a great job keeping your home comfortable, roll insulation is gonna leave gaps/seams in coverage.
 This means it’s not as efficient at insulating as blown insulation in your attic.

 A radiant barrier—also known as a radiant heat shield—uses sheets of a highly reflective material to reflect radiant heat.
 This kind of insulation looks a lot like someone stapled aluminum foil all throughout their attic!
-It’s not useful (there’s actually no proof that it helps maintain the temperature of your home).
+It’s not useful (there’s actually no proof that it prevents uneven temperatures throughout the home).
 Not only that, but because it covers your view of the underside of your roof, it’s just about impossible to tell if you have a leak before it’s too late.
 This attic insulation type is a waste of your time and money!

 Radiant Barrier Vs. Blown Insulation